 The Company's significant accounting policies as of December 31, 2011, are described in the Company's annual report, dated March 30, 2012, filed on Form 10-K with the Securities and Exchange Commission.
-There have been no material changes with respect to the Company's significant accounting policies subsequent to December 31, 2011, with the exception of cash and cash equivalents.
-Prior to its amendment on March 20, 2012, the Company's loan and security agreement with Harris N.A. (now known as BMO Harris Bank, N.A ("BMO Bank")) ("Harris Agreement"), required that cash received be applied against the Company's revolving line of credit.
+There have been no material changes with respect to the Company's significant accounting policies subsequent to December 31, 2011, with the exception of cash and cash equivalents and equity-based compensation.
+Prior to its March 20, 2012 amendment, the Company's loan and security agreement with Harris N.A. (now known as BMO Harris Bank, N.A ("BMO Bank")) ("Harris Agreement"), required that cash received be applied against the Company's revolving line of credit.
 Accordingly, the Company did not maintain cash or cash equivalents on its consolidated balance sheet, but instead funded its operations through borrowings under its revolving line of credit.
-As further described in Note 9 "Line of credit" the Harris Agreement was amended effective March 20, 2012 and, among other things, cash balances are no longer automatically swept by BMO Bank and applied against the revolving line of credit.
-Under ASC 470-10-45, Debt, the elimination of the automatic sweeping of the Company's cash and applying it against the revolving line of credit results in a change in the presentation of the revolving line of credit from a current liability to the long-term portion of the Company's consolidated balance sheet.
-Accordingly, the Company has presented the revolving line of credit as a long-term obligation on its balance sheet subsequent to March 20, 2012, the effective date of the Amended Agreement.
-In addition, at March 31, 2012, the Company has a cash balance recorded on its consolidated balance sheet.
-Management has adopted an additional significant accounting policy based on this change as presented below.
+As further described in Note 9, "Revolving line of credit," the Harris Agreement was amended effective March 20, 2012, and among other changes, cash balances are no longer automatically swept by BMO Bank and applied against the revolving line of credit.
+Under ASC 470-10-45, Debt, the elimination of the automatic sweeping of the Company's cash and applying it against the revolving line of credit results in a change in the presentation of the revolving line of credit from a current liability to a long-term obligation on the Company's consolidated balance sheet.
+Accordingly, the Company has presented the revolving line of credit as a long-term obligation on its consolidated balance sheet subsequent to March 20, 2012, the effective date of the Amended Agreement.
+At September 30, 2012, the Company had a cash balance recorded on its consolidated balance sheet.
+Management has adopted a significant accounting policy based on this change.
+Management has also adopted an additional significant accounting policy based on the Company had a cash balance recorded on its consolidated balance sheet.
+Management has adopted a significant accounting policy based on this change.
+Managemen